-Center Fins influence almost everything in regards to your paddle board’s stability, maneuverability and overall feel.
+Center fins influence almost everything in regards to your paddle board’s stability, maneuverability and overall feel.
 The number one question we get at Isle is where do I place my center fin?
-And the number two question is what type of center fin should I get with my board as an upgrade.
+And the number two question is what type of paddle board fin should I get with my board as an upgrade.

 Cant: Cant refers to the angle of the fin in relation to the bottom of the board.
 A fin that sticks straight up (90°) is said to have no cant and generates more speed than a fin with a lot of cant.
 Canted fins lean towards the outer rails of the board and are more responsive with turns.

 Flex: The Flex can also be described as the stiffness of the fin and plays a big role in the way the board will handle the water.
 A stiffer fin will give the board more stability but will be more difficult to make a turn.
 A fin with more flex will be better responsive to the water because it will flex with the water.

 Drag: Drag is created by friction and the larger a fins surface area the more friction that is generated.
 Drag is what slows you down and the force that decreases your speed.

 What position should I put my center fin?